switcherapi/switcher-client-java/README.md

 </dependency>
 ```

-## Client Context Properties
+## Client Context Properties - SwitcherContext

 Define a feature class that extends SwitcherContext.
-This implementation will centralize all features in a single place of your application and will have all the operations and features available to access the API remotely as well local snapshots.
+This implementation will centralize all features in a single place of your application and will have all the operations and features available to access the API either remotely or locally from the snapshot files.

-The Client SDK configuration must be defined in a properties file that contains all settings for your application to start communicating with the API.
+The Client SDK configuration must be defined in a properties file that contains all parameters for your application to start communicating with the API.

-1. Inside a resources folder, create a file called: switcherapi.properties.
+### Inside of the resources folder, create a file named: switcherapi.properties.

 Configure the parameters according to the definition below.
 You can also use environment variables using the standard notation ${VALUE:DEFAULT_VALUE}